sanathe06/popular_movies/README.md

 # Popular Movies
 Udacity Nano Degree

-## This is stage 1
+## This is stage 2
-This project include code for stage 1
+This project include code for stage 1 and stage 2

 ## Using themoviedb.org API key